drckf/paysage/docs/batch.md

-shuffle
-Shuffles all the tables in the HDFStore.
+shuffle<br />Shuffles all the tables in the HDFStore.

 ### shuffle\_table